SalonenTeemu/e2ee-real-time-chat-app/README.md

 ## TODO

-- Fix chat-related notifications -> now show sender id instead of username
-- Add error messages when the passport given for derivation is wrong
 - New login on device but has public key -> what should be done?
 - Export/import private key?
 - HTTPS